I have recently discovered this great British comic and decided to share a short video of him, talking about how having children changes your life.

 I suggest the following steps to discover it:

-2) Read again and try to make sense of the underlined words with context
+1) Read once without paying attention to the words you don't understand 2) Read again and try to make sense of the underlined words with context

-4) Check the vocabulary input here while reading so you make better sense of the article
+4) Check the vocabulary input herewhile reading so you make better sense of the article

 5) Read again